 If you're a healthcare provider, there has never been a better time to start exploring a part-time job, full-time job, or future career in telehealth.
-More employers are offering telemedicine services as part of their health insurance benefits and employee telehealth utilization is increasing.
-This is driving up the need for qualified telehealth providers and offering physicians work-from-home employment alternatives to practicing in a traditional office or hospital setting.
+More employers are offering telemedicine services as part of their health insurance benefits, and employee telehealth utilization is increasing.
+This drives up the need for qualified telehealth providers and offers physicians work-from-home employment alternatives to practicing in a traditional office or hospital setting.

 In this article, we explain the two primary types of jobs in telemedicine, review telehealth employer types, describe what it's like working in telemedicine, and outline how to explore telemedicine job opportunities.

 Types of Telemedicine Jobs

 There are two primary types of telemedicine jobs: the type you commonly think of in telemedicine—synchronous, or virtual video consults—and asynchronous, also known as store-and-forward.